just214/www.tsx.guide/docs/function-components/react-fc.md

 }
 ```

-`FC` is shorthand for `FunctionComponent`, which is an interface that provides the basic values that a component needs:
+`FC` is shorthand for `FunctionComponent`, which is an interface that provides properties and the basic prop types for a React component:

 ```typescript
 interface FunctionComponent<P = {}> {